jmontejo/for-students/_triggerAPI/01_trigger.md

 The High-level trigger is based on software, running on about 40000 computers.
 It reads every event accepted by L1, reconstructs it with some approximations, and decides which events to store.
 The HLT accepts about 1 kHz events on average.

 ## The trigger menu
 In both steps, L1 and HLT, the trigger decides if the event is interesting or not.
 It does this based on the trigger menu.
-The trigger menu is a set of rules and criteria that we have defined, when they ae met we store the event.
+The trigger menu is a set of rules and criteria that we have defined, when they are met we store the event.
 Some examples at HLT are:
 - At least one muon above 50 GeV
 - At least one isolated muon above 26 GeV
 - At least one jet above 420 GeV